 In the spirit of getting the semester off to a great start the list below is intended to give you some ideas.
 Additional resources are available on CELT’s Creating an Inclusive Classroom webpage.

 - Early in the semester find out more about your students by having them provide information on an index card.
 Following the class, you can cut out the student pictures accessible in AccessPlus and tape or staple them to the cards to learn the students’ names.
 Questions posed to students can include:

 - Name according to the office of the registrar and if they wish to share preferred alternate names or gender pronouns.
 You can then update your attendance and other records with these preferences.

 - The reasons why they signed up for the course and what they are most looking forward to learning.

 - What are their goals after graduation and how will this course help them achieve their goals?

 - If applicable, the reason why they might need to arrive late or leave early for your course.
 This can help with seating logistics and minimize possible future disruptions.

 - Fun questions help to get to know students such as: If a song played when you entered the room, what would that song be?
 If you won one million dollars, what would you do first?
 What is something unique about you that you would like to share with me? )

 - Arrive to class a few minutes early, engage students in conversation and greet students as they enter the classroom.

-- Arrange helping trios of students to assist each other in learning and growing or help students form study groups to operate outside the classroom.
+- Arrange to help trios of students to assist each other in learning and growing or help students form study groups to operate outside the classroom.

 - Seek suggestions from students for outside resources and guest speakers for your course topics.